endlesspint8/endlesspint8.github.io/testing/2017-01-03-nfl-expert-picks-football-prediction-drafts-2016.md

 Two versions of the same data appear below.
 Each presentation may be considered an instance of small multiples (https://en.wikipedia.org/wiki/Small_multiple), a data representation that is especially astute at making comparisons across many data points.
 See which one makes the case more clearly.

-In the first instance we line up all of the sources together across the ten weeks to date.
+In the first instance we line up the sources across the ten weeks to date.
 The order of the bars is identical week to week, first the two expert panels, CBS and ESPN, followed by the two data models, FiveThirtyEight and FOX.
-The green bars extending up from the middle represent the average confidence probability of winnig picks, the black bars extending downward the average confidence probability of incorrect picks.
-The human panels routinely
+The green bars extending up from the middle (50% to 90+% pick) represent the average confidence probability of winnig picks, the black bars extending downward show the average confidence probability of incorrect picks.

 <img src="/gallery/2016/football-picks/wk10_smmult2.PNG" alt="wk10_smmult2" align="middle"/><br>
 <sub>Data Source: <a href="http://www.cbssports.com/nfl/features/writers/expert/picks/straight-up/7" target="_blank">CBS</a>, <a href="http://www.espn.com/nfl/picks" target="_blank">ESPN</a>, <a href="http://projects.fivethirtyeight.com/2016-nfl-predictions/" target="_blank">FiveThirtyEight</a> & <a href="http://www.foxsports.com/nfl/predictions" target="_blank">FOX</a></sub>